zubkovoleg01/tasks-js/README.md

-# JavaScript
-Solutions for javascript tasks.
+Solutions for popular JavaScript tasks.